Madalad/ExpatCalculator/README.md

 | New York | $72,837 | $66,000 | $6,837 |
 | Tokyo | $70,300 | $42,000 | $28,300 |
 | London | $68,557 | $54,000 | $14,557 |

-**Note:** This comparison assumes income is in each location's currency.
-A real-world comparison should apply exchange rates.

 ## Tax System Details